RezaJF/hess/README.md

 python hess.py \
     --prefix step1 \
     --k 50 \
-    --out step2.txt
+    --output-file-step2 step2.txt
 ```

 In the command above, `--prefix` specifies prefix of the files generated
 during step 1, "step1", in this case; `--k`, default at 50, specifies the
 maximum number of eigenvectors to use in estimating local SNP heritability;
-`--out` specifies the name of the output file.
+`--output-file-step2` specifies the name of the output file.

 After executing the command above, 2 files will be created.